BeccaVousAime/Emerald-Academy/Chapters One and Two/Ch2 - D3.md

   <li><b>Explain what the force unwrap operator ! does, with an example different from the one I showed you (you can just change the type).</b>
     <blockquote>
   When you access values in a dictionary, it returns the value as an optional.
 This means that the value is either the type specified or nil.
-With the force unwrap operator, one can 'unwrap' the optional and display the actual type.
+With the force unwrap operator, one can 'unwrap' the optional and display the actual value.
 This is useful if you know the value is definitely not nil; however, if you make an error and the value <i>is</i> nil, the program will crash.
 <br>     </br>
 For the example above, if we use 'return' as shown below, its shows an error of "mismatched types.
 Expected UInt64, got UInt64?"  <br>     </br>